-Never hesitate to contact us with any questions or concerns you may have regarding an ingrown toenail of any type or severity.
+Never hesitate to contact us with any questions or concerns regarding an ingrown toenail of any type or severity.
 We’re always happy to help!

-A toenail becomes ingrown when the edge or corner begins to grow into the neighboring skin instead of alongside it.
-The big toe is most commonly affected, but the condition can happen to other toes as well.
-Early symptoms of ingrown toenails often include:
+A toenail becomes ingrown when the edge or corner begins to grow into the skin around the nail.
+The big toe is most commonly seen with ingrown nails, but all the toes can be affected.
+Early symptoms often include the following:

 - Tenderness and pain